UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 ```
 _tested on 2020.06.17, total count was 1594 (returns all CIDs, not all have linked PMIDs)._

 The first column contains the PubChem CIDs and the second column contains the linked PMIDs.
+Additional linked PMIDs are placed in subsequent columns when available.

 **PubChem Compound --> PubChem BioAssay**\
-**Description: Search for PubChem CID 6303, then retrieve related PubChem active BioAssay data (Entrez link pccompound_pcassay_active).**
+**Description: Search for a PubChem CID in PubChem Compound, then retrieve related PubChem active BioAssay data.**

-To retrieve linked active BioAssay results to a CID, we can use the pcassay database, with Entrez link pccompound_pcassay_active via `elink`, followed by `efetch` and `xtract`.
-In this particular example, we extracted the AID, CurrentSourceName, AssayName, ActiveSidCount, and TargetCount.
+To retrieve BioAssay results labeled as 'Active' that are linked to a CID, we can use the `elink` function with the PubChem BioAssay (`pcassay`) database via Entrez link `pccompound_pcassay_active`.
+This is followed by `efetch` and `xtract`.
+In this particular example, we extracted the AID, CurrentSourceName, AssayName, ActiveSidCount, and TargetCount:

 ```console